Brand Management, 6 ECTS (Blended Online Mobility Erasmus+)

 Department: Medical Biology and Genetics

-Course Description: Medical Biotechnology, with the growth in Genetic Engineering technology and the advancement of research in Biotechnology, is experiencing rapid growth in recent years.
+Course Description: Medical biotechnology, with the growth in genetic engineering technology and the advancement of research in biotechnology, has experienced rapid growth in recent years.
 This natural science field leads to opportunities to develop innovative technologies to improve human health by preventing, diagnosing, and treating genetic diseases.
 In this line, Medical Biotechnology has revolutionized the health system and combines engineering technologies with biological sciences to regulate systems and living organisms.
 Genome sequencing, cloning, stem cell research, and gene therapy combined with CRISPR/Cas9 technology are the most important benefits of genetic engineering that make this field indispensable in the modern world.

 The course aims to teach advanced lessons in the biological processes meant for medical biotechnology and other purposes.
 During the course, the concept of medical biotechnology and its connections with human genetic diseases will be covered systematically from the central dogma of genetics and then generalized with the recent applications in biotechnology with special topics.